Petty Cash Account Procedures

-A petty cash account is simply money kept on hand to pay for minor cash expenses such as stamps, office supplies, coffee creamer, etc.
+A petty cash account is simply money kept on hand to pay for minor cash expenses such as stamps, office supplies, coffee creamer, etc. It is usually managed by a custodian who is responsible for tracking the money taken and replenished.

 How to Set Up and Maintain a Petty Cash Account: